Real-Time-Kodi/Vindicktning/README.md

 # Vindicktning
-This board is designed to fit within the case of the Ikea Vindriktning and replicate its functionality while replacing the main MCU with and ESP8266 for home automation use.
+This board is designed to fit within the case of the Ikea Vindriktning and replicate its functionality while replacing the main MCU with an ESP8266 for home automation use.
 It also adds multiple i2c headers for adding other air quality sensors.
 <img src="https://github.com/Real-Time-Kodi/Vindicktning/blob/main/assemblypics/Cover.png" height="350"><img src="https://github.com/Real-Time-Kodi/Vindicktning/raw/main/assemblypics/Cover2.png" height="350"><img src="https://github.com/Real-Time-Kodi/Vindicktning/raw/main/assemblypics/Fitment.png" height="350">